2 days in Santiago, Chile: 12 things to do in the city

-While living in Buenos Aires, my husband and I hopped over to enjoy a weekend in Santiago, and found the city of almost 6 million people filled with things to do.
-Here are my tips to help you plan your visit to Santiago.
+While living in Buenos Aires, my husband and I regularly took advantage of the proximity to Chile, hopping over to enjoy a weekend in Santiago.
+I found the city of almost 7 million people filled with things to do (and LOTS of great food to eat), so here are my tips to help you plan your visit to Santiago.

 Pablo Neruda’s house is fascinating for its quirky creativity.
 Originally built in the 50s for the poet’s secret mistress, Matilde Urrutia, La Chascona (his nickname for Matilde) is now open to the public on a self-guided audio tour.